 OFFICE FOR LOCAL ECONOMIC DEVELOPMENT AND PROJECTS – AN EXAMPLE OF GOOD PRACTISE

-The Office for Local Economic Development and Projects has works also on implementation and manage various infrastructure projects.
+The Office for Local Economic Development and Projects has worked also on implementation and manage various infrastructure projects.
 The most important of these at present are the construction of a wastewater treatment plant, which will be financed with grants worth 43 million euros from the EU, development of the Science and Technology Park, infrastructure development projects co-financed with various ministries.
 In the domain of culture, projects cover the regulating of the Fortress, Summer Stage, Medijana Archaeological Park, as well as renovating the facades of public buildings in Niš, while sport also hasn’t been forgotten.
 Reconstruction of the park in Niška Banja will represent the Office’s contribution to the development of tourism.
-Work is also being carried out on the preparation of strategies, studies and project design/technical documentation for capital projects in the city, such as the Logistics and Development Zone at the Airport, the Congress-Fair Expo Centre, the Multifunctional Cultural Facility, the National Museum etc. The Office for Local Economic Development and Projects has become an example of good practise that’s recognised at the national and international levels, while all the results achieved to date send a clear message that Niš is a city that cares about its future and is on the right track to become the economic hub of this part of region.
+Work is also being carried out on the preparation of strategies, studies and project design/technical documentation for capital projects in the city, such as the Logistics and Development Zone at the Airport, the Congress-Fair Expo Centre, the Multifunctional Cultural Facility, the National Museum etc. The Office for Local Economic Development and Projects has become an example of good practise that’s recognised at the national and international levels, while all the results achieved to date send a clear message that Niš is a city that cares about its future and is on the right track to becoming the economic hub of this part of region.